A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Results

-We deliberately consider a stretched, non-equilibrium geometry where mean-field methods such as time-dependent Hartree-Fock (TD-HF) are known to struggle with strong correlation and bond dissociation.
-This setting stresses the description of field-induced delocalization and correlation, providing a demanding benchmark for FASTNet.
+with $T=2\pi/\omega$, $\omega=0.1$.
+Details regarding the computational cost and hardware specifications for these simulations are provided in Appendix~\ref{sec:computational-resources-and-cost}.
+We deliberately consider this stretched, non-equilibrium geometry where mean-field approximations (like TD-HF) are known to struggle with strong correlation and bond dissociation, providing a stringent test for tracking correlation-driven coherence.

-To ensure consistency with prior studies~\cite{nys2024ab}, the system is initialized in ground state and evolved for a total simulation time extending beyond three laser periods.
-The time-dependent dipole moment is the primary observable.
-As basis-dependent benchmarks, we report FCI and TD-HF using the STO-3G and cc-pVDZ basis sets.
-For comparison with a neural-network variational approach, we also include time-dependent variational Monte Carlo (tVMC) results reported in Ref.~\cite{nys2024ab}.
+To systematically evaluate the performance of FASTNet, we dissect the problem into two regimes: a weak-field regime to isolate and verify the network's capacity to represent dynamic electron correlation, and a strong-field regime to benchmark its stability and expressivity under highly non-equilibrium conditions.

+We first simulate the dynamics under a weak external perturbation ($\mathcal{E}_{\max} = 0.005$ a.u.), and the system is initialized in ground state and evolved for a total simulation time extending beyond three laser periods.
+In this regime, field-induced ionization is negligible, and the wavefunction evolution is dominated by bound-state transitions.
+Under these conditions, both FCI and TD-HF can achieve their respective basis-set convergence limits when employing a large, augmented Gaussian basis set (aug-cc-pVTZ).
+Figure~\ref{fig:dipole_h2w} illustrates the induced $x$-component of the dipole moment $\mu_x(t)$.
+As shown, while the converged TD-HF(aug-cc-pVTZ) captures the basic oscillatory response, it exhibits noticeable phase and amplitude deviations from the FCI reference due to its mean-field nature.
+FASTNet, however, closely tracks the FCI(aug-cc-pVTZ) dynamics throughout the entire simulation.
+This strong agreement verifies that our explicitly antisymmetric spatiotemporal Ansatz successfully resolves the correlation-driven coherent dynamics.

+Moving beyond the weak-field verification, we now challenge FASTNet deep in the non-perturbative regime.
+At a peak field strength of $\mathcal{E}_{\max} = 0.07$ a.u., the laser-matter interaction is highly nonlinear.
+Under such extreme conditions, dynamics such as tunnel ionization and the population of diffuse Rydberg or continuum states become prominent.
+Consequently, spatially localized Gaussian basis sets --- even extensively augmented ones --- struggle to converge efficiently.
+Therefore, rather than seeking an absolute physical ground truth, we adopt a strict cross-method benchmarking protocol.
+To establish a rigorous comparison with the time-dependent variational Monte Carlo (tVMC) approach, we explicitly adopt the exact benchmark setup and basis sets (STO-3G and cc-pVDZ) established by Nys et al. in Ref.~\cite{nys2024ab}.
+Accordingly, the reference trajectories for TD-HF, FCI, and tVMC presented in this regime are obtained from their work to ensure a comparison on equal footing.